ashrea06/Zeek-Suricata-Inline-TAP/README.md

 # Another plausible explanation, is that this could not match the "local identity of the Server with the Remote Identity of the Server" from previous authentication.
 ```

-> - # Remediate this situation using the command below :
+> - _Remediate this situation using the command below_ :

 ```
   $ ssh-keygen -f /root/.ssh/known_hosts -R 192.168.243.128
 ```

- > - # Alternatively, we can also delete the "known_hosts" file to resolve this issue :
+ > - _Similarly, we can also delete the "known_hosts" file to resolve this issue_ :

 ```
     $ rm -f  /.ssh/known_hosts
 ```

 ```